Andrew Knizner: San Francisco Giants

 On May 21, 2025, Knizner signed a minor league contract with the San Francisco Giants.
 In eight games for the Triple-A Sacramento River Cats, he hit .367 with 10 RBI and six walks.
 On June 4, the Giants selected Knizner's contract, adding him to their active roster.
+In 33 games for San Francisco, he batted .221/.299/.299 with one home run and five RBI.
+On November 21, Knizner was designated for assignment by the Giants.
+He elected free agency the same day.